SundayWindy/FlaskRestful/README.md

 ## 3. REST

 * what is **REST** ?
 REST stands for **(Resource) Representational State Transfer**,it's a stateless communications protocol.
 The core concept of rest is **Resource**.
 In rest point of view, each concept that can be abstracted is called a Resource.
 Let's say name, age, email can be abstract as a User Model,so User can be represented as a Resource.
-* Transfer means resources are transfered from server side to clint side.
+* Transfer means resources are transferred from server side to clint side.
-* In rest world, each operation is operated on Some kind of resource, and has pre-defined **Verb** to describ it.
-Such as **Post** means to create a resource, **Put** means to update a resouce, **Delete** means to delete a resource.
+* In rest world, each operation is operated on Some kind of resource, and has pre-defined **Verb** to describe it.
+Such as **Post** means to create a resource, **Put** means to update a resource, **Delete** means to delete a resource.
 These three Verb is mainly used,you can check it out [here](https://realpython.com/flask-connexion-rest-api/) for more detail.

 ## 4. Benefits of Rest

 * Use REST,you will get some advantages:
-1. Ecah **URI** (or URL) is for one specific Resource, it makes your code clean and **[self-describing](https://en.wikipedia.org/wiki/Self-documenting_code)**.Basically, self-describing means what you see is what you get,you can make a quick guess about what you will get from the uri.
+1. Each **URI** (or URL) is for one specific Resource, it makes your code clean and **[self-describing](https://en.wikipedia.org/wiki/Self-documenting_code)**.Basically, self-describing means what you see is what you get,you can make a quick guess about what you will get from the uri.
-2. Resouce is separated from view function, which means you can change your backend logic function without affect others,only if yout take the same arguments and return the same resource, which is easy to achieve.
+2. Resource is separated from view function, which means you can change your backend logic function without affect others,only if your take the same arguments and return the same resource, which is easy to achieve.
-3. It's is stateless, which means you don't need to wrroy abouth the srrouended context before you make request for resource.
+3. It's is stateless, which means you don't need to worry about the surrounded context before you make request for resource.

 ## 5. Unified Response Structure

 * Using Rest,we should make the response that we return **remain tha same**.
 In most Case，the response data should contains two parts: **meta** and **data**.
 * **Meta** means the info about the request,is it a success or a failure ?
-Is it successfully understond by server but that request is not allowed ?
+Is it successfully understood by server but that request is not allowed ?
 * **Data** means the resource that request want to get.
-* In this project, the reponse  are defined as follow:
+* In this project, the response  are defined as follow:

 ```python
 {